QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Simulation Results

 An noteworthy consideration in this scenario is the increase in the volume of information processing in the network, which amplifies the computational complexity and implementation challenges as the number of elements grows.
 Therefore, careful consideration must be given to determining an optimal number of elements.

-Now, in light of the aforementioned details, for better comparison between these methods, we plot the graphs for the TD3 and A3C methods in the following figures.
+Now, in light of the aforementioned details, for better comparison between these methods, we plot the graphs for the TD3 and A3C methods.

-As evident in Figs. \ref{fig:R_elementsTD3} and \ref{fig:R_elementsA3C}, the data exchange rate in the A3C method is, on average under similar conditions, higher at 1 bps/Hz compared to the TD3 method.
+As evident in Figs. \ref{fig:ppotd3a3c}-(b), and \ref{fig:ppotd3a3c}-(c), the data rate in the A3C method is, on average under similar conditions, higher at 1 bps/Hz compared to the TD3 method.
 This scale holds approximately true for the TD3 graphs in comparison to the PPO ones as well.